Skip to Content

 Cooking Tips - You don't need to cook your toast on a sheet pan.
 But if you don't want to bake it directly on your oven rack, you can use a sheet pan with a wire rack to still allow for air movement.

 Alternate Cooking Methods - if you are using a convection oven, instead of a conventional oven, your toast will cook about 25% faster.
-Keep a close eye on your toast as your total bake time will be closer to 6 minutes (flip it after 3 minutes).
+Keep a close eye on your toast, as your total bake time will be closer to 6 minutes (flip it after 3 minutes).

-If you try this recipe, let us know!
-Connect with us on Instagram and share your photos or leave us a rating.
+If you try this way of making toast, let us know!
+Connect with us on Instagram and share your photos, or leave us a rating.

 How to Make Toast in the Oven